Recovery beyond separation

 4. How am I going to be able to go to university?

+Explaining the reason for separating is often very difficult.
 There are so many possibilities and for the listener may seem to be a lame excuse and for others perfectly acceptable.

 The most difficult explanation could be infidelity.
 Do you ignore the question or tear into the other parent?
 The following is offered by Judith Wallerstein: What About the Kids.